cstratopoulos/camargue/README.md

 developed in tandem with the research in my master's thesis, "Primal Cutting Plane Methods for the Traveling Salesman Problem".

-To get a sense of the
+The most effective TSP solvers, such as [Concorde](http://www.math.uwaterloo.ca/tsp/concorde), are based on a _dual fractional_ approach, which moves from one lower bound to the next.
+Camargue is not competitive with Concorde, although it gives respectable performance on small- and medium-sized instances.
+Rather, Camargue functions as a proof of concept for primal cutting plane methods.
+Its development has been a rich ground of testing and experimentation, showing how well-studied dual fractional methods can be adapted to handle large, highly degenerate linear programming problems in the primal case.

-layout of the code, a good starting point would be the documentation for CMR::Solver.
-To get an idea of how branching machinery is laid out, look at derived classes of CMR::ABC::BaseBrancher, or the namespace CMR::ABC.
+To explore the code, a good starting point would be the header and documentation for CMR::Solver.
+As the name suggests, this object manages the primal cutting plane solution process.
+As for the branching machinery, you may want to look at derived classes of CMR::ABC::BaseBrancher: these are used to implement node selection rules which guide primal branch-and-cut searches.
+For an even broader view of branching machinery, look in the namespace CMR::ABC.

-If you wish to browse the source code manually, I have tried to document it in a way that keeps header files compact and readable.
+I have tried to document the source in a way that keeps header files compact and readable.
 Except for class/structure definitions, the documentation in a `.hpp` is mostly terse one-liners, with detailed coumentation of function parameters and behaviors in the `.cpp` files.